Spin-flip hot spots in ultrathin films of monovalent metals: Enhancement and anisotropy of the Elliott-Yafet parameter

-The term of {\it spin-flip hot spots} was coined by Fabian and Das Sarma\cite{fabian98,fabian99} when, based on the Elliott-Yafet mechanism,\cite{elliott54,yafet63} they predicted a high spin-flip probability for electrons at certain special points on the Fermi surface of bulk Aluminum.
-The hot spots are formed in the vicinity of band degeneracies or near-degeneracies, frequently occuring at the Brillouin zone boundaries, high-symmetry lines or accidental degeneracy points.
-On the other hand, hot spots should be absent in monovalent metals,\cite{fabian98,fabian99} because their Fermi surface is nearly spherical and in most cases does not cross the Brillouin zone edge.
+The term {\it spin-flip hot spots} was coined by Fabian and Das Sarma\cite{fabian98,fabian99} when, based on the Elliott-Yafet mechanism,\cite{elliott54,yafet63} they predicted a high spin-flip probability for electrons at certain special points on the Fermi surface of bulk Aluminium.
+The hot spots are formed by the spin-orbit interaction in the vicinity of band degeneracies or near-degeneracies, frequently occurring at the Brillouin-zone boundaries, high-symmetry lines or points of accidental degeneracy.
+On the other hand, hot spots should be absent in monovalent metals,\cite{fabian98,fabian99} because their Fermi surface is nearly spherical and in most cases does not cross the Brillouin-zone edge.

 These conclusions were derived for the bulk.\cite{fabian98,fabian_jap99,fabian_jvst99} However, in the case of ultrathin films spin-flip hot spots may occur even in monovalent metals owing to the different shape of the surface Brillouin zone compared to the bulk.
-This is the main conclusion of the present paper, which we base on simple theoretical arguments and demonstrate by {\it ab initio} calculations in Cu, Ag, and Au ultrathin films in the (001) crystalline orientation.
-We also investigate the contribution of the hot spots to the Elliott-Yafet parameter\cite{elliott54,yafet63} $b^2$ (defined below) as well as to its anisotropy.
-Our findings should be accounted for in spintronics applications where the hot spots play a role, such as giant magnetoresistance, spin Hall effect and spin dynamics or even quantum computation.\cite{zutic04,spinhall,steiauf09,divincenzo95}
+This is the main conclusion of the present paper, which we base on simple theoretical arguments and on a verification for (001) oriented ultrathin crystalline films of Cu, Ag, and Au as well as alkali metals.
+We adopt the structural model of free-standing films as generic for films that are deposited on, or sandwitched between, insulating materials, in particular concerning the electronic structure of the quantum-well states in the film.
+Our main focus is on the noble metals because of their frequent usage in spintronics applications as wires, contacts or probes.
+We investigate the contribution of the hot spots to the Elliott-Yafet parameter\cite{elliott54,yafet63} $b^2$ (defined below) as well as to its anisotropy.
+Our findings should be accounted for in spintronics applications where the hot spots play a role, such as for giant magnetoresistance, spin-Hall effect and spin dynamics.\cite{zutic04,spinhall,steiauf09}